builderbill

 The traditional idea of a roof truss (see Queen post truss) was to have a few heavy trusses spaced well apart supporting many rafters.

-The traditional method of framing a building, without the use of trusses, is by skilled roof carpenters using a collection of separate components like rafters, ridge boards, hip rafters, ceiling joists and ties.
+Smaller roofs are made without the use of trusses, by skilled roof carpenters using a collection of separate components like rafters, ridge boards, hip rafters, ceiling joists and ties.

 The gang nail system replaced all that with individual lightweight trusses that took the position of each equivalent rafter.